lbnl-science-it/scienceit-docs/docs/hpc/software/spack-on-lawrencium.md

 spack load gcc@11.4.0
 spack compiler find
 ```
-will add the gcc 11.4.0 compilers set, the default `gcc` compiler set in our software module farm.
+will add the `gcc 11.4.0` compilers to your Spack.
+You will then be able to load packages that require these compilers and also use them to compile new packages.

 You can list all the available compilers on Spack by: